AthN3090/Wordblocks/README.md

 # WordBlocks
 This is a basic blogging website with a beautiful frontend targeted for beginner bloggers.
-The backend for the site is built on PHP and the frontend is built on JavaScript with the heavy implementation of AJAX for asynchronous client-server communication and dynamic delivery of content.
+The backend for the site is built on PHP and the frontend is built on JavaScript with the implementation of AJAX for asynchronous client-server communication and dynamic delivery of content.

 *